Fixing Cloudflare 525 Errors When Pointing a Domain to Fly.io

 Needs valid cert at origin

-If Cloudflare can't finish that second TLS hop, you get 525.
+If Cloudflare cannot finish that second TLS hop, you get 525.

-DNS hygiene: Remove every unrelated/legacy record for the apex and www that could conflict.
-Delete old A, AAAA, CNAME records not belonging to the Fly.io deployment.
-Leave only what Fly.io + ACME needed.
-Why: ACME HTTP-01 or DNS-01 and routing depend on unambiguous records.
+Clean your DNS.
+Remove every unrelated or legacy record for the apex and www.
+Delete old A, AAAA, and CNAME records not belonging to the Fly.io deployment.
+ACME validation and routing depend on unambiguous records.

-Add correct AAAA records: Fly.io provided an IPv6 that routes to the app.
-Add proxied records:
+Add correct AAAA records.
+Fly.io provides an IPv6 that routes to the app:

 example.com AAAA <fly-io-ipv6-address> (Proxied)